![]() SERG International

 Canadian Forest Service (Director)

-Executive Members will contribute equally to the cost of maintaining the SERG-I Executive Director and the administrative expenses to run SERG-I. Executive Members have voting privileges on the Steering Committee.
-In addition, they set the strategic direction for SERG-I and participate in the annual prioritisation of work areas.
+2 Ministère des Ressources naturelles et de la Faune du Québec QuébecExecutive Members will contribute equally to the cost of maintaining the SERG-I Program Lead and the administrative expenses to run SERG-I. Executive Members have voting privileges on the Steering Committee.
+In addition, they set the strategic direction for SERG-I and participate in the annual prioritization of work areas.

 Associate Members

 Associate Members of the Steering Committee shall include representatives of organisations able to conduct, benefit from or support pest management research and interested in co-ordinating their efforts.
-Associate Members neither have voting privileges, nor do they participate in establishing either the strategic direction or research priorities of SERG-I. They do, however, participate in the evaluation of SERG-I Proposals and may provide funds according to their individual interests.
+Associate Members neither have voting privileges, nor do they participate in establishing either the strategic direction or research priorities of SERG-I. They do, however, participate in the evaluation of SERG-I proposals and may provide funds according to their individual interests.

 Associate Members do not contribute to the cost of administering SERG-I but are encouraged to sponsor research projects

-Associate Members presently include:
+Associate Members presently include the following partners:

 Canadian Food Inspection Agency